 I usually squat with the bar on my bare skin because I either train shirtless or wear a stringer that leaves my traps partially exposed.
-I mention this to underscore the fact that the center knurl provides top notch comfort and performance, even with direct skin-to-bar contact.
+I mention this to underscore the fact that the center knurl provides top-notch comfort and performance, even with direct skin-to-bar contact.

 You’ll appreciate the center knurl even more if you ever do front squats.
 The skin around your collar bone, where you rest the bar, is even more sensitive than the skin on your traps.

-You do NOT want be front squatting with sharp knurling digging into the front of your neck.
+You do NOT want to be front squatting with sharp knurling digging into the front of your neck.
 I recently added front squats to my training.
 This reaffirmed how happy I am that I chose this bar.

 Tensile strength is the primary metric that manufacturers use to make claims about how strong their barbells are.
 In reality, it’s more of an indicator of bar strength.
-By itself, tensile strength is not the end-all be-all of a barbell’s strength or durability.
+By itself, tensile strength is not the end-all-be-all of a barbell’s strength or durability.

 What exactly is tensile strength for a barbell?

-It’s the amount of the tension a barbell can handle before it breaks.
+It’s the amount of tension a barbell can handle before it breaks.
 It’s measured in pounds per square inch (PSI).